-Figure 4-53 Advanced Security
+Figure 4-40 Advanced Security

-- ▶ Packets Statistics Interval (5~60) The default value is 10.
+- Packets Statistics Interval (5~60) The default value is 10.
 Select a value between 5 and 60 seconds from the drop-down list.
 The Packets Statistics Interval value indicates the time section of the packets statistics.
 The result of the statistics is used for analysis by SYN Flood, UDP Flood and ICMP-Flood. - DoS Protection Denial of Service protection.
 Check the Enable or Disable button to enable or disable the DoS protection function.
 Only when it is enabled, will the flood filters be enabled.

-Dos Protection will take effect only when the Traffic Statistics in "System Tool → Traffic Statistics" is enabled.
+Dos Protection will take effect only when the Traffic Statistics in "System Tool $\rightarrow$ Statistics" is enabled.

-- > Enable ICMP-FLOOD Attack Filtering Enable or Disable the ICMP-FLOOD Attack Filtering. - ➤ ICMP-FLOOD Packets Threshold (5~3600) The default value is 50.
+- Enable ICMP-FLOOD Attack Filtering Enable or Disable the ICMP-FLOOD Attack Filtering. - ICMP-FLOOD Packets Threshold (5~3600) The default value is 50.
 Enter a value between 5 ~ 3600.
-When the current ICMP-FLOOD Packets number is beyond the set value, the Router will startup the blocking function immediately. - Enable UDP-FLOOD Filtering Enable or Disable the UDP-FLOOD Filtering.

-- ➤ UDP-FLOOD Packets Threshold (5~3600) The default value is 500.
+When the current ICMP-FLOOD Packets number is beyond the set value, the Router will startup the blocking function immediately. - > Enable UDP-FLOOD Filtering Enable or Disable the UDP-FLOOD Filtering. - UDP-FLOOD Packets Threshold (5~3600) The default value is 500.
 Enter a value between 5 ~ 3600.
-When the current UPD-FLOOD Packets number is beyond the set value, the Router will startup the blocking function immediately. - ➤ Enable TCP-SYN-FLOOD Attack Filtering Enable or Disable the TCP-SYN-FLOOD Attack Filtering. - ➤ TCP-SYN-FLOOD Packets Threshold (5~3600) The default value is 50.
+When the current UPD-FLOOD Packets number is beyond the set value, the Router will startup the blocking function immediately. - Enable TCP-SYN-FLOOD Attack Filtering Enable or Disable the TCP-SYN-FLOOD Attack Filtering. - TCP-SYN-FLOOD Packets Threshold (5~3600) The default value is 50.
 Enter a value between 5 ~ 3600.
-When the current TCP-SYN-FLOOD Packets numbers is beyond the set value, the Router will startup the blocking function immediately. - ▶ Ignore Ping Packet From WAN Port Enable or Disable Ignore Ping Packet From WAN Port.
+When the current TCP-SYN-FLOOD Packets numbers is beyond the set value, the Router will startup the blocking function immediately. - Ignore Ping Packet from WAN Port to Router Enable or Disable Ignore Ping Packet from WAN Port to Router.
 The default setting is disabled.
-If enabled, the ping packet from the Internet cannot access the Router. - Forbid Ping Packet From LAN Port Enable or Disable Forbid Ping Packet From LAN Port.
+If enabled, the ping packet from Internet cannot access the Router. - Forbid Ping Packet from LAN Port to Router Enable or Disable Forbid Ping Packet from LAN Port to Router.
 The default setting is disabled.
 If enabled, the ping packet from LAN cannot access the Router.
-This function can be used to defend against some viruses.
+(Defends against some viruses).